 />

-Data Tables as Alternatives: Provide toggleable tabular representations of visual data that offer row and column navigation more naturally accessible to assistive technologies.
+Offering data tables as alternatives by providing toggleable tabular representations of visual data can offer row and column navigation that is more naturally accessible to assistive technologies.
+Additionally, interactive legends must be keyboard navigable and properly labeled to allow users to filter or highlight specific data series.

 Forms and Interactive Controls

-Explicit Labels: Always associate form controls with visible labels using the htmlFor attribute rather than relying on placeholder text or adjacent text:
+Financial dashboards frequently include filtering, parameter selection, and other interactive controls.
+Several practices ensure these remain accessible.
+Explicit labels are paramount; always associate form controls with visible labels using the htmlFor attribute rather than relying on placeholder text or adjacent text.

 <div className="filter-control">